Internal medicine

 Anaphylaxis Measures

-At our clinic, we ask patients to wait for 15-30 minutes after vaccination to monitor their condition.
-We have a system in place to respond quickly in the event of anaphylaxis.
+At our clinic, we ask you to wait in the clinic for 15-30 minutes after vaccination to monitor for any changes in your condition.
+We are prepared to respond promptly to anaphylaxis, should it occur.

 Contraindications